ethriel3695/theme-contentful-quick-start/README.md

 ### Option 2: Create articles using Contentful

 <!--TODO: Add the steps to create an article in Contentful -->

+^^I've decided to bake this into a script and abstract it so the user can just have an example I'm going to look into the docs on how to import just data into Contentful and then write the Blog data and sample article into contentful through a running of a script just like the setup process

 ## Content directories